immu0001/Krypton/README.md

 read_data_file(filename) - Function to read in data from a txt file.
 The txt file should have one number (float) per line.
 The numbers are stored in the data attribute.

-pdf(x) - Probability density function calculator for the gaussian distribution
+pdf(x) - Probability density function calculator for the gaussian distribution.

-Args:
+### Arguments:
 x (float): point for calculating the probability density function

 Returns:
 float: probability density function output plot_histogram_pdf(n_spaces = 50) - Function to plot the normalized histogram of the data and a plot of the probability density function along the same range